excamera/mu/src/lambdaize/README_xc-enc.md

     cd /tmp/mu_example/alfalfa/src/frontend
     MEM_SIZE=1536 TIMEOUT=300 /tmp/mu_example/mu/src/lambdaize/lambdaize.sh \
         xc-enc \
-        ''
+        '' \
-        ''
+        '' \
         comp-states

 Note that we're not specifying any special flags for xc-enc.
 This is because [xcenc\_server.py](https://github.com/excamera/mu/tree/master/src/lambdaize/xcenc_server.py) hard codes these commands.
+You should get a result like this:

     {
         "CodeSize": 13395164,